Facebook iconHow To Avoid Common Redesign Pitfalls (6 Tips) - F22 Labs

 Avoiding common website redesign pitfalls is key to maintaining and increasing your traffic.
 By focusing on user experience, keeping SEO in check, optimizing for mobile, and tracking post-launch results, you can ensure that your redesign has a lasting positive impact.

 Remember to simplify, stay user-centric, and always test and iterate to achieve the best results.
+Consulting a detailed website redesign checklist at this stage can also help you make sure no critical step is overlooked as you plan and execute your redesign.
 With these strategies, you’ll see an increase in both traffic and engagement, making your redesign a worthwhile investment.

 Need Expert Help?